selay/silverstripe-constantcontact/README.md

 Constant Contact Module/Widget for Silverstripe
 =================
-Allows to add a simple ajax-based signup widget/module for Constant Contact -> fully customizable in CMS Settings.
+A simple ajax-based Constant Contact signup widget/module for Silverstripe -> fully customizable in CMS Settings.

 ## Requirements
 * SilverStripe 3.1.0 + (May work with 3.0 as well)